 Regardless of Your Website Strategy…

 Whether you decide on one website or two, your product, marketing, and sales strategy will be different.
-On the B2B side, your goal might be to sell $2,000 orders, to fewer customers (and repeat), your B2C goal is now to sell a $50 order to thousands of customers (and repeat).
+On the B2B side, your goal might be to sell $2,000 orders, to fewer customers (and repeat), while your B2C goal is now to sell a $50 order to thousands of customers (and repeat).

 You’ll likely categorize products differently to suit how each audience shops and offer different types of filters to aid product discovery, like “in-stock” or “closeout” for vendors, and “in-store pick up” or “deals under $10” for consumers.

-Product recommendation engines must be trained to deliver tailored recommendations, quantities, and price points to each audience.
+Product recommendation engines must be trained to deliver tailored suggestions, quantities, and price points to each audience.
 You must establish Minimum Advertised Pricing (MAP), particularly if you also sell on marketplaces, and determine how best to feed orders to the ERP and CRM.

 You’ll need to decide how you’ll segment your audience to direct the right people to the right website and develop separate strategic communication plans to promote both website releases.